apache/activemq-artemis/docs/user-manual/en/paging.md

 on the main configuration.
 If you set `max-size-bytes` = `-1` on paging the `global-max-size` can still be used.

+## Global Max Messages

+You can also specify `global-max-messages` on the main configuration, specifying how many messages the system would accept before entering into the configured full policy mode configured.

 When you have more messages than what is configured `global-max-size` any new produced message will make that destination to go through its paging policy.

 `global-max-size` is calculated as half of the max memory available to the Java Virtual Machine, unless specified on the `broker.xml` configuration.

+By default `global-max-messages` = `-1` meaning it's disabled.

 ## Dropping messages